yanxuanshaozhu/CS61A/note/Notes.md

 def myfunc(args):
     """ A one-line description of this function.
     General behavior of this function.
-    Description of args. e.g. x -- temperature in centigrades.
+    Description of args. e.g. x -- temperature in centigrade.
     >>> myfunc(m)
     n
     >>> myfunc(n)